Email FacebookTwitterMenu burgerClose thin

 The IRA contribution limit is also adjusted by the age of the taxpayer.
 Older taxpayers can invest more in their retirement accounts.
 This is known as the catch-up contribution limit and applies to savers age 50 and older.

-This deadline allows you to make your contributions until the following year’s tax deadline.
-So taxpayers can make all of their IRA contributions for a given year starting on Jan.
-1 and ending on Tax Day for that year’s taxes, which will give you a four-month overlap to take advantage of either year’s contribution limits for your IRA.
+This extended deadline allows you to make your contributions until the following year’s tax deadline, which will give you a four-month overlap to take advantage of either year’s contribution limits for your IRA.

-Your income and whether you participate in an employer-sponsored retirement plan determines how much of the contribution limit you can take for a traditional IRA.
-If you qualify for a reduced contribution limit, you can find further guidance in Worksheet 1 of IRS Publication 590-A.
+Your income, your marital status and whether you participate in an employer-sponsored retirement plan dictates whether you qualify to make a fully deductible contribution to an IRA.
+If you qualify for a reduced contribution, you can find further guidance in Worksheet 1 of IRS Publication 590-A.

 Here are the income limits if you participate in an employer-sponsored retirement plan: